Accessing our library

-You understand that the device is the property of the BLVNZ and is on loan to you for the purpose of listening to books and magazines.
+- You understand that the device is the property of RNZFB and is on loan to you for the purpose of listening to books and magazines.
 Every reasonable care will be taken with the use and security of the device and you will only power the player with the power adapter provided with the player.

-You undertake to ensure that if you no longer require services from the library the player will be returned to the BLVNZ.
+- You undertake to ensure that if you no longer require services from the library the player will be returned to the RNZFB.

 To provide access to a selection of books and other published works, the RNZFB makes available copies of these works in a range of accessible formats.
 The RNZFB is permitted by the New Zealand Copyright Act 1994 to make these copies.
 The permission provided by the Copyright Act 1994 is only for persons with a print disability and therefore only New Zealanders who are blind, print-disabled or have low vision are permitted to access the RNZFB Library’s collection.

 As a borrower, it is your responsibility to ensure that any books or other works that you borrow from the RNZFB Library are not made available to any other individual or organisation.
 Actions that are not permitted include, but are not limited to:

 - Lending RNZFB Library items to another person.